What is the IELTS Exam?

-The International English Language Testing System, or IELTS exam, is a standardized test meant to determine the English proficiency of test-takers who are hoping to study or work in a country where English is the primary language.
-The exam is scored on a “band” scale, with 9 being the highest (expert English) and 1 the lowest (non-English user).
+The International English Language Testing System, or IELTS, is a standardized test that determines the English abilities of test-takers who are hoping to study or work in an English-speaking country.
+The exam is scored on a ‘band’ scale, with 9 being the highest score (expert English) and 1 being the lowest (non-English user).
 The exam is broken down to test 4 skills: IELTS Speaking, IELTS Reading, IELTS Listening, and IELTS Writing.
 Along with the TOEFL exam, it’s one of the most popular tests for English as a Second Language (ESL) speakers in the world.

-There are also two types of IELTS tests available: Academic and General Training.
-The IELTS Academic exam is for people who are planning to pursue higher education in an English-speaking country or university.
-The IELTS General Training exam is for those who are applying for secondary education or, more commonly, to live or work in an English-speaking country.
-The types of tests are the same in the speaking and speaking component, but they are different in reading and writing.
+There are 2 types of IELTS tests available: Academic and General Training.
+The IELTS Academic exam is for people who plan to pursue higher education in an English-speaking country or university.
+On the other hand, the IELTS General Training exam is for those who are applying to live, work, or pursue secondary education in an English-speaking environment.
+These 2 versions of the test share the same speaking and listening sections, but they have different reading and writing sections.

-Also, it is important to keep in mind that your IELTS band score is only one part of your overall college application.
-No matter how high you score on the IELTS, you will still need to take another admissions exam, such as the SAT, ACT, or GRE if you are applying for graduate school.
-Just like the IELTS, it is important to study for these entrance exams in advance.
-For help with this, check out the links below for in-depth analysis of the best SAT, ACT, and GRE prep courses out there.
+Beyond the IELTS test, however, it’s important to keep in mind that you will probably still need to take another admissions exam, such as the SAT, ACT, GRE, or GMAT if you are applying to an English-speaking school.
+Just like the IELTS exam, it is important to study for these entrance exams in advance.
+For help with this, check out the links below for our analysis of the best SAT, ACT, and GRE prep courses out there.

-The IELTS exam is broken into four categories, and two of these are different depending on whether you are taking the IELTS Academic or General Training exam.
-My #1 choice for IELTS preparation, Magoosh IELTS prep, offers preparation courses that are tailor-made for each version of the test, so whichever you choose you can be sure you’ll be prepared no matter which test you choose.
+The IELTS exam is broken into 4 sections, and 2 of them change based on whether you are taking the IELTS Academic or IELTS General Training exam.
+Our #1 choice for IELTS exam preparation, Magoosh IELTS prep, offers online courses that are specifically made for each version of the test, so you’ll be prepared no matter which test you choose.

-But for now, let’s dig deeper into what the IELTS will ask of you.
+But for now, let’s dig deeper into what the IELTS exam will ask of you.

 IELTS Section Breakdowns